coderefinery/2020-11-17-online/hackmd-day5.md

 - room xx: ok. could use a bit more time though

-- Questions about exercise 1 (part 2): got the error:
-    - Exception occurred:
-          File "C:\Anaconda3\lib\shutil.py", line 104, in copyfile
-            raise SameFileError("{!r} and {!r} are the same file".format(src, dst))
-        - This was solved by deleting the _build folder and rerunning sphinx.

 - ReadTheDocs seems stuck on "Your documentation is building" for several minutes now
     - OK it worked eventually, I can see the docs now.
 But it really took a long time.

 - It's also stuck on building for me, plus the "Error: Duplicated build" +1
   - Same here.
   - Seems to work now on 4th try...